grafana/grafana/docs/sources/installation/kubernetes.md

 This page explains how to install and run Grafana on Kubernetes (K8S).
 It uses Kubernetes manifests for the setup.
 If you prefer Helm, refer to the [Grafana Helm community charts](https://github.com/grafana/helm-charts).

-For those interested in Grafana Enterprise (not Grafana OS), please jump to [Deploy Grafana Enterprise on Kubernetes](#deploy-grafana-enterprise-on-kubernetes)
+If you are interested in Grafana Enterprise (not Grafana OS), jump to [Deploy Grafana Enterprise on Kubernetes](#deploy-grafana-enterprise-on-kubernetes) section.

 #### Create Grafana Kubernetes manifest
 1. Create the file `grafana.yaml`, then paste the following contents in it.